-Ethnic, cultural characteristics, religious aspects or customs in general are currently an insurmountable obstacle to teaching sexual education and reproductive health issues in schools or in other educational formats.
-This barrier was especially apparent when studying attitudes of teachers, parents and youth in the community densely settled with ethnic Azerbaijanis.
+In the community densely settled by ethnic Azerbaijanis, in the process of studying attitudes of teachers, parents and youth, barriers to implementing sexuality education were identified clearly but from a different perspective.
 Families lack the tradition of talking about not just sexuality education issues but also inevitable physiological changes, while talking about these issues is unacceptable for majority of the community.
 Despite recent awareness-raising measures concerning child marriage, rate of child marriage remains high and such facts are considered a norm.

-Teachers are also hostages of customs and widespread attitudes - lack of resources is a clear but a secondary problem.
+The qualitative research has shown that teachers are also hostages of customs and widespread attitudes - lack of resources is a clear but a secondary problem.
 Teachers exercise extreme caution with regard to teaching the subject to the full extent and with the necessary format, often they provide only the very basic explanations.
 Even though they highlight the need for support, trainings, resources, it is clear that widespread attitudes and discomfort making it impossible to teach are the main problem.